Squeeze the orange

 Refugio Bees

-As a continuation of the work Refugio Bees have done over the last few years, Apidae proposes a system of objects for raising Meliponini bees.
+Building on Refugio Bees’ work done over the last few years, Apidae proposes a system of objects for raising Meliponini bees.
 This system consists of breeding boxes, which function as ‘houses’ for the hives, as well as a kit to fabricate potes and piqueras.

 Apidae is a project that seeks to improve our relationship with nature, specifically with a group of bees known as Meliponini.
 This species is known for producing phenomenal honey and being the main pollinators of many native foods in Mexico, as well as being essential for the conservation of the biodiversity of the ecosystems they inhabit.